Home Student Ministries Outreach Ministries Prayer Connection Volunteers Education Downloads Contact Us

 Dr. John M. Perkins, President

-“We have overly saturated the gospel ‘too lightly’ across America and not done the deep discipleship needed in every life.”
+“We have overly saturated the gospel ‘too lightly’ across America...
+We need to go deep in discipleship.”

 Founder of Mendenhall Ministries